We offer a huge range of full-time courses.

 Home students who are under 19 on 31st August 2019 do not have to pay for their course.
 Students who are 19 or over on 31st August 2019 will be eligible to pay tuition fees and will be sent a letter detailing the fees.

 Students who have to pay for their course will need to do so at enrolment at the end of August.
 We can take a credit card, debit card, cash or cheque.
 The College can usually set up an instalment plan for you.
 Students enrolling on an eligible Level 3 course may be able to take out an Advanced Learner Loan.
-For further information go to:https://www.gov.uk/advanced-learner-loan or visit our webpage under Student Services > Money Matters.
+For further information go to:https://www.gov.uk/advanced-learner-loan or visit our Money Matters webpage.

 Yes.
-Your employer must complete an Employer’s Undertaking Form which can be downloaded from the college website or you can collect a form from Student Services.
-Hand the form to Student Services when you enrol.
-Wiltshire College will then invoice your employer for your course fees.
+Your employer must complete an Employer’s Undertaking Form which can be downloaded from the college website or you can collect a form from Customer Services.
+Hand the form to Customer Services when you enrol.
+The College will then invoice your employer for your course fees.